(A) The changing of diapers for all non-toilet-trained children shall be handled in conformity with the following methods:

 (C) Storage and laundering of soiled diapers shall be handled in accordance with the following methods:

-(1) Diapers or clothing soiled with fecal matter and sent home with a child need not be rinsed at the program facility, but may be placed directly into a plastic container or bag, sealed tightly, stored away from the rest of the child's belongings and out of the reach of children.
+(1) Diapers or clothing soiled with fecal matter and sent home with a child need not be rinsed at the program facility, but may be placed directly into a container that can be sanitized or bag, sealed tightly, stored away from the rest of the child's belongings and out of the reach of children.

 (3) Soiled diapers to be commercially laundered shall be held for pickup for laundering for no longer than seven days.